-The accounting policies of the City of Madison's Tax Incremental District No. 39 (the District) conform to accounting principles as applicable to governmental units and as defined by Wisconsin Statutes Section 66.1105.
+The accounting policies of the City of Madison's (the City) Tax Incremental District No. 42 (the District) conform to accounting principles as applicable to governmental units and as defined by Wisconsin Statutes Section 66.1105.

-The City of Madison has implemented accounting principles generally accepted in the United States of America to the extent they apply in determining the scope of the activity of Tax Incremental District No. 39.
-The accompanying financial statements reflect all the significant operations of the City of Madison's Tax Incremental District No. 39.
-The accompanying financial statements do not include the full presentation of the City of Madison.
+The City has implemented accounting principles generally accepted in the United States of America to the extent they apply in determining the scope of the activity of the District.
+The accompanying financial statements reflect all the significant operations of the District.
+The accompanying financial statements do not include the full presentation of the City.